-When dealing with addiction, people often think that rehab is the only solution.
+People often think that rehab is the only solution when dealing with addiction.
 They might imagine using heavy drugs to detox or spending time in isolation while in recovery.
 But that is not how recovery works, and an important component of addiction treatment involves therapy.
 One of the most common types of therapy used to help people overcome addiction is cognitive-behavioral therapy, also known as CBT.

 CBT is commonly used to treat other disorders that can co-occur with addiction, including:

 So, you’re probably wondering, “Is CBT effective for addiction?”
 The answer is yes.
 Studies have shown that CBT is an effective form of treatment for addiction and helps individuals develop healthier coping skills to cope with their cravings.
 With the proper guidance from a therapist, people can gain the tools they need to break free from their addictions and make lasting changes in their lives.

 By engaging in cognitive-behavioral therapy, patients learn that many of their thoughts, feelings, and behaviors are not rational.
 Many stem from environmental factors, past experiences, or current stressors.
 Understanding these things and how they relate to addiction empowers them to be more successful in the recovery process.

 Therapists help patients identify their automatic, negative thought patterns and discover where they originate.
 These subconscious thoughts are often based on misconceptions and lead to impulses that are hard to control.
 Those dealing with addiction will then self-medicate to avoid the pain that comes with it.